-You may choose to make a video to promote your program.
+You may choose to make a video for your website to promote your program.
+(It’s really simple to create a basic video with PowerPoint.
+You set up your slide show, record the narration, and add music as desired, then save it as a video.)
 If you do, then upload it to YouTube, then embed it somewhere on your website (check the help info in your website tool to learn how to do this.)
-Then promote it.

 On Facebook, you can put a post with a link to the video, and then boost that post.
 (My $10 test ad displayed to 1700, and 62 clicked through.)
 On Google Ads, you can create a “video campaign” (learn how and learn more).
 Ads display on YouTube.
 (My test ad displayed to about 950 people, 24 clicked through.)
 Or you can set up your ad (“promote your video”) on YouTube directly.
 (Learn how.)

 Another option is to make a 15 second teaser video and include that in a Facebook ad.
 If people like the mini video in the ad, they may click through to learn more.

 When you spend money on internet advertising, most of those ads will take people directly to your website to learn more about your program.
 PLEASE make sure your website is the best it can be and contains all the essential info they would need!
 Learn more here.

 When you spend money on an ad in traditional media (newspapers, mailings, radio ads), it can be hard to tell: how many people saw the ad?
 How many were your target demographic?
 Did they take any actions after seeing the ad?

 It’s easier to get those answers for online advertising.
 All the services listed above will give you all sorts of statistics on how many people saw the ad, how many clicked through, what portion of the video they watched, and so on.
 This helps you decide whether the ad was money well spent.